-Heart Sutra has 260 words. condensing the major meaning of prajna wisdom.
-It also include the thoughts of the Mahayana and Hinayana.
-Heart Sutra is among thousands of classia volumes that have the fwest words but the richest meaning.
-In simple and clear words Heart Sutra describes ‘The words of senses is the void and vice versa’as it’s philosophy and denies all other desires.
+The Heart Sutra has 260 words into which are condensed the major meaning of prajna wisdom.
+It also includes the thoughts of the Mahayana and Hinayana.
+Heart Sutra is among thousands of classical volumes that have the fewest words but the richest meaning.
+In simple and clear words Heart Sutra describes, ‘The worlds of senses is the void and vice versa’, as its philosophy and denies all other desires.
 It states how clear and simple the human mind is and how clever and mortal our heart is.
-Everything beyond this world starts from the true heart that is why this book is called” Heart Sutra”.
-From Yao Qin to Song a period of six hundred years, Heart of Wisdom was translated into eleven different languages, but all of them have been long gone and left no copies to the present day.
-Of all the versions, the most widely spread one translated by Master Tang Hsyan Tsang people called him Tang San Zang.
+Everything beyond this world starts from the true heart that is why this book is called, “Heart Sutra”.
+From Yao Qin to Song, a period of six hundred years, Heart of Wisdom was translated into eleven different languages, but all of them are long gone, leaving no copies to the present day.
+Of all the versions, the one most widely spread was translated by Master Tang Hsyan Tsang.
+People called him Tang San Zang.
 He become a monk when he was thirteen and when he was twenty-six years old he traveled to India to acquire valued Buddhist scriptures for China.

 The Heart Sutra

-Including the five aggregates of phisical and mental activities: all the material world and all decisions, sensations, perceptions, and awareness.
+When Bodhisattva Guan Yin practiced the most profound wisdom, the wisdom illuminated Guan Yin to see anything in the universe is Kong, Including the five aggregates of physical and mental activities: all the material world and all decisions, sensations, perceptions, and awareness.

 The four phases of cultivation no longer exist.
 The principle makes no one wiser, since there is no separate self; no individual gains anything, since there is nothing to be gained.
 People receive enlightenment, because they follow this perfect wisdom.
-They have wide-open-hearts without worries and, therefore none of the worries of a separate self.
-The also have no fear.
+They have wide-open hearts without worries and, therefore, none of the worries of a separate self.
+They also have no fear.
 All delusions and self-centered fantasies are far removed.
-Enlightened one reach ultimate nirvana.
+Enlightened ones reach ultimate nirvana.
 Three generations of Buddhas have followed this ultimate wisdom and attained the highest perfect enlightenment.
-Thereforre, come to know this ultimate wisdom in a grand spiritual mantra, a great enlightenment mantra, a supreme mantra, a mantra with no peers that is able to end all suffering.
-This wisdom is real and not an illusion.
-This wisdom is real and not an illusion.
-Therefore the perfect wisdom mantra has been proclaimed.
-Chant the mantra this way.
-GATE, GATE PARAGATE, PARASAMGATE, BODHI SVAHA.
+Therefore, come to know this ultimate wisdom in a grand spiritual mantra, a great enlightenment mantra, a supreme mantra, a mantra with no equal that is able to end all suffering.
+This wisdom is real and not an illusion.Therefore the perfect wisdom mantra has been proclaimed.
+Chant the mantra this way: GATE, GATE PARAGATE, PARASAMGATE, BODHI SVAHA.
 GATE, GATE PARAGATE, PARASAMGATE, BODHI SVAHA.

 Essence of the Heart Sutra

 Among more than 5 billion people in this world only a handful are “enlightened ones” who have understood the ultimate truth in life.
 We refer to each of them as ‘Buddha’.
 Let’s presume that the world they live in is ‘The Other Shore’.
 Most of the rest of all living beings mistake the real essence of life and live in distorted illusions of this world.
-Let’s call their world ‘This Shore’.
+Let’s call their world, ‘This Shore’.

-The so-called This Shore and The Other Shore are as a matter of fact in the same physical space and time.
-How boring …..
-How serene…..
+The so-called This Shore and The Other Shore are, as a matter of fact, in the same physical space and time: How boring …..
+How serene.
 The only difference is in the mindset (This Shore or The Other Shore).
-The quality of life for those two mindsets ends up significantly different.
-How noisy …… What a delightful sound!
-Therefore, the Buddha shakyamuni says: Material world is not different from Kong, Kong is not different from material world; Material world is kong and kong is material world.
+The quality of life for those two mindsets ends up significantly different: How noisy …..
+What a delightful sound!
+Therefore, the Buddha Shakyamuni says: Material world is not different from Kong, Kong is not different from material world; Material world is Kong and Kong is material world.
 A human being in any time and space should be like a grain of salt dissolving into a bucket of water.
 Right at the time a grain of salt falls into a bucket of water, there is ego-self and there is water, I am a grain of salt.
-After it dissolves into the water, ther is no more pure salt or pure water.
+After it dissolves into the water, there is no more pure salt or pure water.
 The self-identify of ego disappears as self dissolves into every part of that particular time and place.
 Every part of the water has me.
 I am one with the water.
 Dissolve the ego-self into a bucket of water.
 You therefore own the whole bucket of water.
-Dissolve the ego-self into the time and place you happened to be and you won that whole time and place.
+Dissolve the ego-self into the time and place you happened to be and you own that whole time and place.
 Most people are always carrying the burden of the past, anticipating the future while missing life in the present.
 Be a person who dissolves into the present.
 Do not be a slave who carries the burden of the past and anticipates the future.
 Be like a boat that flows in time and space.
-Wherever the water goes, the boat is; wherever the boat goes, the body is; wherever the body goes, the mind and heart are.
+Wherever the water goes, there is the boat; wherever the boat goes, there is the body; wherever the body goes, there are the mind and heart.

-“宇” Yu are included in this Chinese character which represents “space” from the closest possible to the furthest away imaginable inclusive of all space there is no end and no boundary.
-From the ancient past to the present moment, this Chinese character represents “time” and covers from the first beginning to the last ending inclusive of all time there is no starting point and no finish.
+“宇” “Yu” are included in this Chinese character which represents “space” from the closest possible to the furthest away imaginable, inclusive of all space, there is no end and no boundary.
+From the ancient past to the present moment, this Chinese character represents “time” and covers from the first beginning to the last ending inclusive of all time, there is no starting point and no finish.

 Bodhisattva Quan Yin used the selfless point of view to obtain the most perfect wisdom.
 Quan Yin then brought us the wisdom to understand that everything in this universe is one essence, and nothing can be truly independent.
 The external material world and one’s inner sensations, perceptions, decisions and awareness all flow and change constantly in time and space.
 One should dissolve the ego of self into the unity of time and space everywhere and every place.
-The concept and practice of being part of the universal whole is defined as “kong”.
+The concept and practice of being part of the universal whole is defined as “Kong”.

 Sariputra, all of your observations and opinions originate at the point of the ego-self.
 Phenomena such as life and death, beauty and ugliness, abundance and scarcity are all generated from one’s individual point of view.
 Therefore, if you are able to look at the world without any point of view and without any pre-existing attitudes.
-When I look at a flower I am the flower.
-When I look at a butterfly I am the butterfly.
+When I look at a flower, I am the flower.
+When I look at a butterfly, I am the butterfly.
 At any time you can dissolve the ego-self into that time.
 At any space you can dissolve the ego-self into that space.
 When I am in the water, I am the water.
 When I am with a school of fish, I am the fish.
 Transform the ego-self into millions and zillions of molecules and dissolve into any time and space you happen to be.
 All this time there is no more separate ego-self and no more separate universe phenomena, time, space.
 This is like a grain of salt dissolved into a bucket of water.
 Every part of the water is now a bit salty.
 No more pure salt and no more pure water.
 They became one complete whole.

 There are no more activities of the ego-self.
 No more use of the six senses to monitor the external world from the point of view of ego-self, one will not have all of the distorted information generated from human senses.
 No attempt to understand “death” from the point of view of “life”, no illusion of “presence” from the viewpoint of “absence”.
 Without distorted viewpoints, there will be no more sense of separateness.
 There is no such thing as “cause” and therefore no such thing as “planting a seed”.
 There is no such thing as “effect” and therefore, no such concern as “harvesting the fruit”.

 The meaning of life is found in completely dissolving into the process of living and not in specific goals.
 With such an understanding one will no longer be troubled by the problems of aging and death.
 There are four phases in cultivation.
 Experiencing the suffering in life.
 Discovering the causes of suffering.
 Using cultivation to be rid of suffering.
 And reaching the ultimate state of no self and no suffering.

 All enlightened ones from the past, present, and future follow this kind of wisdom to reach from This Shore of worldly life to The Other Shore of highest consciousness.
 Cleansing oneself of all distorted attitudes and illusions means fully reaching The Other Shore.
 Therefore, we should know that such utmost and perfect wisdom is a method of grand power and ultimate illumination.
-A method of supreme excellence and an outstanding method without peers!
+A method of supreme excellence and an outstanding method without equal!
 This approach can rid you of all illusion and suffering generated from distorted viewpoints.
 This method is realistic and practical.
 Everybody can adopt it to reach The Other Shore.
 Let us sing a song to encourage those soul mates who are half-way to enlightenment.
 Hey!
 Comrades who are half way!
 Hey!
 Friends in the middle of the road!
 Hey!
 Soul mates moving toward The Other Shore of enlightenment!
 Move onto The Other Shore!
 Climb onto The Other Shore!
 How joyful it is to be!
 On The Other Shore!